josamontiel/Detection-Engineering-Framework/ucf.md

-# Use Case & Detection Engineering Lifecycle
+# Use Case and Detection Engineering Lifecycle

 A Use Case Framework tackles the problem of “deciding where to focus on and on what time in a complex cyber security environment”.
 Most